Knyaz: Bosnia

-In early medieval Bosnia knez (knjaz, књаз) was a title used, along župan and duke titles, for Bosnian rulers.
+In early medieval Bosnia knez (knjaz, књаз) was a title used, along župan and duke (vojvoda) titles, for Bosnian rulers.
 One of the first such ruler, recorded in historic documents and later historiography, was Stephen, Duke of Bosnia.

-Later it was held by several of most powerful magnates (in Bosnia vlastelin) of the era, sometime along with an office title given to person through service to the monarch, such as Grand Duke of Bosnia, which was office of the supreme military commander of the realm.
-Other noble titles included the count, the duke and the prince.
-The title is equivalent to that of prince.
+Later it was held by several of most powerful magnates (in Bosnia vlastelin) of the era, sometime along with an office title given to a person through service to the monarch, such as Grand Duke of Bosnia (Veliki vojvoda bosanski), which was office of the supreme military commander of the realm.
+Other noble titles included the knez, the duke (vojvoda) and the župan.
+The title knez is equivalent to that of prince.
 Among most influential of Bosnian nobleman with the title knez was Pavle Radinović of Radinović-Pavlović noble family, while other include several noblemen from Radojević-Mirković family, such as Batić Mirković.
 Further families that bear this title are for example Šantić noble family and most members of Hrvatinić.